kersha25/03-Juicy-Match-3/README.md

-# Exercise-03d-Shaders
+# 03-Juicy-Match-3

-Exercise for MSCH-C220, 30 September 2021
+Project for MSCH-C220, 9 October 2021

-Adding several shaders and a WorldEnvironment to a simple match-3 game.
+Making a simple match-3 game juicy.

 ## To play